-Thanks to a £10,000 grant from the Heritage Lottery Fund (HLF), ‘A Window in Time- St.Just and St.Mawes Remembers’ will unearth stories of the historic buildings at the heart of St.Mawes and St.Just on the Roseland Peninsula, in turn revealing the wider heritage of the place and people who lived and worked there.
+‘A Window in Time- Roseland Remembers’ uncovered stories of the historic buildings at the heart of St.Mawes and St.Just on the Roseland Peninsula.
+Through Memory Walk s and oral histories, the project revealed the wider heritage of the place and people who lived and worked here.

-‘A Window in Time’ will produce 3 films, bringing oral histories together with footage and archive photographs to reveal the stories of key community buildings.
-These films will be shared at 2 screening events and exhibitions, bringing the local community together to celebrate their unique heritage and learn about the buildings they pass each day.
+‘A Window in Time’ produced 2 films, bringing oral histories together with Memory Walk footage and archive photographs.
+These films were shared at 2 screening events and exhibitions.
+This was a lovely opportunity to bring the local community together to celebrate their unique heritage and learn about the buildings they pass each day.

-The oral histories, photographs and research gathered through the project will be taken into St.Mawes Primary School and the local Youth Group to enable young people to learn about their villages’ heritage.
-Further stories collected through these workshops will become part of the exhibition that accompanies the screening events.
-All material gathered through the project will be archived through the St.Just and St.Mawes Heritage group and will later be made accessible to a much wider audience of visitors through the future Heritage Centre.
+The oral histories, photographs and research gathered through the project were also used to engage young people.
+Workshops with St.Mawes Primary School and the local Youth Group helped children learn about their villages’ heritage.
+All material gathered through the project was archived through the St.Just and St.Mawes Heritage group.
+It will later be made accessible to a much wider audience of visitors through the future Heritage Centre.